Scotland 7 Summits

 Footwear

-• Robust hiking boots with good tread (well broken-in)
+• Robust waterproof hiking boots with good tread (well broken-in)

 No trainers on this trip.